Share This Article

 The state of Illinois in the USA recently drafted legislation to give children the right to be compensated by their parents for money earned through their social media presence.

-France has also passed a law to protect kidfluencers by giving them rights to the money they earn which is to be placed in a special bank account until they are 16 years, requiring permission from local authorities for children to work as kidfluencers, and giving them to right to be forgotten.
+France has also passed a law to protect influencers.
+The law gives them rights to the money they earn, which is to be placed in a special bank account until they are 16.
+It also requires permission from local authorities for children to work as influencers and gives them the right to be forgotten.

 The French law is more than just protecting kidfluencers economically, it also concerns other forms of child exploitation, such as child sex abuse.